splintercommunity/splinter-docs/community/planning/roadmap.md

 The roadmap is a collaborative effort derived from both agile community feedback and long-term vision.
-Communities building other open source projects which are built upon Splinter, such as Hyperledger Grid and Hyperledger Sawtooth, have a substantial impact on the roadmap.
+Communities building other open source projects which are built upon Splinter, such as Grid and Hyperledger Sawtooth, have a substantial impact on the roadmap.
 Non-public projects also have a substantial impact.